CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional Delivery/Day 2/RD_Ex1.md

+# Exercise 1: Connect SaaS Apps and Configure Session Policies in Microsoft Defender for Cloud Apps

+## Overview

+In this exercise, you will connect and onboard a third-party SaaS application to Microsoft Defender for Cloud Apps to enable real-time monitoring and control.
+After onboarding, you'll configure session control policies to detect and block risky behaviors such as file downloads and suspicious user activity.
+These policies help enforce granular access and session control based on user context, device state, and activity risk—empowering your organization to prevent data leakage and insider threats in real time.

+## Objectives

+- Task 1: Connect and Onboard a SaaS App to Microsoft Defender for Cloud Apps
+- Task 2: Configure Session Policies to Monitor and Block Risky Behavior

 ## Task 1: Connect and Onboard a SaaS App to Microsoft Defender for Cloud Apps

 In this task, you'll verify license assignment, enable auditing, configure Conditional Access policies, and onboard Microsoft 365 to Defender for Cloud Apps.